DimiH2025/Bit-Block/bin/bit-block/bin/README.md

-Bitcoin Knots
+Bit-Block
 =============

 https://bitcoinknots.org

-For an immediately usable, binary version of the Bitcoin Knots software, see the website.
+For an immediately usable, binary version of the Bit-Block software, see the website.

-What is Bitcoin Knots?
+What is Bit-Block?
 ----------------------

-Bitcoin Knots connects to the Bitcoin peer-to-peer network to download and fully validate blocks and transactions.
+Bit-Block connects to the Bitcoin peer-to-peer network to download and fully validate blocks and transactions.
 It also includes a wallet and graphical user interface, which can be optionally built.

-Further information about Bitcoin Knots is available in the [doc folder](/doc).
+Further information about Bit-Block is available in the [doc folder](/doc).

 License
 -------

-Bitcoin Knots is released under the terms of the MIT license.
+Bit-Block is released under the terms of the MIT license.
 See [COPYING](COPYING) for more information or see https://opensource.org/licenses/MIT.

 Development Process